DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Experiments

 \subsection{Mandala Dataset}

-The \textbf{Mandala dataset} are 5 sequences in which a kerchief with a mandala is imaged following an exploratory trajectory in circles while deforming.
-We increased the hardness of deformation progressively.
-The kerchief deforms near-isometrically.
-We define the hardness of the deformation based on the period of the waves generated on the surface and on their amplitude from the shape-at-rest.
+We introduce the \textbf{Mandala dataset} to evaluate the map quality of deformable monocular SLAM systems in a controlled environment.
+It is composed of 5 sequences (640x480 pix. at 30 fps) with exploratory trajectories observing a textured kerchief deforming near-isometrically.
+We increased the hardness of deformation progressively by reducing the period of the waves generated on the kerchief and increasing their amplitude from the shape-at-rest.
+Fig. \ref{fig:configurations} shows the two configurations: planar and hanged.

-The first sequence is called mandala0 and it is a rigid experiment where the kerchief remains on the floor.
-In the sequence mandala1, the deformation had an amplitude of 15 cm approximately and a period of approximately $2$\,s.
-In the sequence mandala2, the amplitude is approximately $10$\,cm and the period approximately $1$\,s.
-In the mandala3, the amplitude is approximately $25$\,cm and the mandala is oscillating with a period of approximately $2$\,s.
-In the mandala4, the amplitude is approximately 30 cm, and its period is halved, in addition the movements are caused in two different parts of the kerchief simultaneously.
-The first three experiments contain smoother deformation, meanwhile the last two have a much stronger deformation.
+In the sequence mandala0, the kerchief remains rigid on the floor.
+In mandala1, the deformation had an amplitude of $15$\,cm and a period of $2$\,s.
+In mandala2, the amplitude is $10$\,cm and the period $1$\,s.
+In the mandala3, the amplitude is $25$\,cm and the kerchief oscillates with a period of $2$\,s.
+In the mandala4, the amplitude is $30$\, cm, and its period is halved to $1$\,s.